Guide for translation services buyers

 Rush jobs may incur surcharges, that’s why it is advisable to allow enough time for your translation.
 We normally calculate 1,500-2,000 words per day, but that doesn’t mean we cannot meet tight deadlines if necessary.
 But this may be charged extra, depending on the volume and deadline.
 Again, we would tell you how much the translation will cost before we start the project.

-If your materials are destined for publishing, then we strongly recommend you opt for proofreading of the translated documents.
+If your materials are destined for publishing, then we strongly recommend you opt for a second editing/revision stage of the translated documents (generally, people refer to it as proofreading, though they are separate services).
 While our translators proofread their own work, an extra pair of eyes can often spot details that may have been missed previously.
 Adding proofreading will increase the cost of the translation.

 VI.
 Factors that impact quality